rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    *Copeland*, *NetFlows* and *Bachet* ranking consensus

-In :numref:`rankingConsensusFigure` appears a convincing ranking consensus with four levels of agreement.
-This epistemic fusion of all three *ranking-by-scoring* results delivers indeed a highly correlated preordering with the given outranking digraph *g* (+0.852, see Line 4 below).
+In :numref:`rankingConsensusFigure` appears a convincing ranking consensus with four levels of agreement where action *a5* appears consistently first-ranked and actions *a2* and *a9*, both, last-ranked.
+The epistemic fusion of all three *ranking-by-scoring* results delivers indeed a highly correlated preordering with the given outranking digraph *g* (+0.852, see Line 4 below).

 .. code-block:: pycon
    :linenos: